ChemCryst/crystals/newdocs/interface/menus.rst

 the measured values *and* the ability of the model to represent the data.
 |br|\
 |blue| Simple Statistical. |xblue| With modern diffractometer data the standard uncertainties
-provide good starting values for an F squared refinement.
+provide good starting values for an |F2| refinement.
 They can be switched to the |blue| Modified SHELX |xblue| scheme once the structure is complete and refinement is progressing well.
 |br|\
 |blue| Quasi-Unit. |xblue|
 For F refinement unit weights provide a good starting point, switching to a Chebychev polynomial for the final convergence.
-If this option is chosen for an Fsq refinement, the appropriate quasi-unit weights are 1/2F.
+If this option is chosen for an |F2| refinement, the appropriate quasi-unit weights are 1/2F.
 |br|\
 The empirical SHELX and the Chebychev schemes aim to provide a uniform distribution of